daniel-allington/fitzKhayyam/_stanzas/ed-1859-stanza-70.md

 layout: stanza
 edition: 1859
 stanza: 70
-v1: Indeed, indeed, Repentance oft before
+v1: "Indeed, indeed, Repentance oft before"
-v2: I swore—but was I sober when I swore?
+v2: "I swore—but was I sober when I swore?"
-v3: ⁠And then and then came Spring, and Rose-in-hand
+v3: "⁠And then and then came Spring, and Rose-in-hand"
-v4: My thread-bare Penitence apieces tore.
+v4: "My thread-bare Penitence apieces tore."
 ---